|

 Even before the euphoria of the victory of justice and fair play subsided, Mark Welson Chua was kidnapped last March. his hands were bound, his face was gagged with packaging tape, and his body dumped in the Pasig River, where it was found days later.
 To date, two dismissed members of the UST-DMST have been arrested for the killing.

+Without pre-empting the result of the trial, we believe that the sordid episode is just a symptom of the cancer gnawing at the ROTC system.
+We believe that it is time to strike at the heart of the matter.
+We believe the solution is nothing short of surgery.
+Specifically, we ask that the ROTC program in colleges and universities be abolished.
+It should not be made compulsory and a requirement for graduation in college.
+An additional reason for abolishing the ROTC is the fact that by requiring Military Science for graduation, in the end, it is the Commandant who determines who to graduate, a practice that encroaches on the academic freedom of universities.
 There must be a way in which the constitutional end for the formation of a strong civilian complement to national defense can be realized without abetting a system that has exhibited not only wear and tear but also squalid signs of corruption and knavery.
 To be sure, changes in technology and defense philosophies call for a reinvention of approaches to fulfill the constitutional mandate, approaches which will be more responsive to the realities not only of national defense, but of national development goals and needs as well.
 The ROTC program, as presently structured, has not - and cannot - achieve the objectives for which it was established.
 To allow the program to continue would be ultimately self-destructive.

 The ROTC program would have been left to neglect a decaying system if not for the courageous act exemplified by Mark Welson Chua.
 For this, we commend his bravery and sacrifice.
 We strongly condemn the brutal slaying to which he had been subjected.
 We also sympathize with his bereaved family and echo their call to the authorities to expedite the delivery of justice for his senseless killing.